Vacationing in a pandemic: Coronavirus-wary Americans expected to forgo flights in favor of road trip getaways this summer

 Just 8% of those polled last week said they have no intention of traveling during the next six months, Only 4% said they planned to travel internationally.

-"People are going to be traveling and taking summer vacations this summer, it's just going to be different," Adam Sacks, president of the Travel Economics research firm, told CNN Business.
+"People are going to be traveling and taking summer vacations this summer, it's just going to be different," Adam Sacks, president of the Tourism Economics research firm, told CNN Business.
 "Traveling is going to be weighted towards traveling within one's driving region, " he added.

 People visit Clearwater Beach after Governor Ron DeSantis opened the beaches at 7am on May 4 Clearwater, Florida.